sunnysidesounds/droptoken_game/README.md

 - Each player takes a turn, starting with player 1, until the game reaches either win or draw.
 - player tries to put a token in a column that is already full, returns error state, and the player must play again until valid move.

+## TODO's / Ideas To Improve/Extend Service
+- TODO: Method size reduction.
+    - There are methods mainly in the resource.py where it's body size should be reduced, create methods

+- TODO: Refactor the GameCreator class
+    - Right now it's a set of static methods.
+OOify this with maybe a factory design pattern.

+- TODO: ORMify complex queries
+    - In java you can create nested models with subtypes that are accessble from the parent model.
+    - i.e Game would have a subType of moves, can explain more...
+    - If we did this, it would ORMify the 2-3 raw join sql queries I used.

+- TODO: Add unit tests
+     - We have basic integration / endpoint tests, we should write unit tests to test utility functions..etc

+- TODO: Add an in-memory database for integration / endpoint tests.
+    - Right now we are test CRUD functionality on a MySQL database.
+    - Started a config for it in EndpoingTestingConfig

+- TODO: Add a basic html GUI page to see the playing board

 ## Technical Details
 - Flask Python Web Service: https://flask.palletsprojects.com/en/1.1.x/